colewarner24/solvd_ta_part_2/topic12/README.md

     A.airline_name,
     COUNT(F.flight_id) AS total_flights
 FROM
-    mydb.Airlines A
+    bookingservice.Airlines A
 LEFT JOIN
-    mydb.Flights F ON A.airline_id = F.airline_id
+    bookingservice.Flights F ON A.airline_id = F.airline_id
 GROUP BY
     A.airline_id, A.airline_name;